 Our nominating and corporate governance committee is responsible for reviewing with the board of directors the appropriate characteristics, skills, and experience required for the board of directors as a whole and its individual members.
 Our nominating and corporate governance committee uses a variety of methods to identify and evaluate director nominees.
 Some of the qualifications that our nominating and corporate governance committee considers include, without limitation, issues of character, integrity, judgment, corporate experience, and diversity and other individual qualities and attributes that contribute to the total mix of viewpoints and experience represented on the board of directors, potential conflicts of interest, and other commitments.
-Nominees must also have the highest personal and professional ethics and integrity, have proven achievement and competence in their field and the ability to exercise sound business judgment, have skills that are complementary to those of the existing board of directors, the ability to assist and support management and make significant contributions to the our success, and understand the fiduciary responsibilities that are required of a member of our board of directors are expected to prepare for, attend, and participate in all board of directors and applicable committee meetings.
-Our nominating and corporate governance committee may also consider such other factors as it may deem, from time to time, are in our and our stockholders' best interests.
+Nominees must also have the highest personal and professional ethics and integrity, have proven achievement and competence in their field and the ability to exercise sound business judgment, have skills that are complementary to those of the existing board of directors, the ability to assist and support management and make significant contributions to the our success, and understand the fiduciary responsibilities that are required of a member of our board of directors and have sufficient time and energy necessary to diligently carry out those responsibilities.
+Members of our board of directors are expected to prepare for, attend, and participate in all board of directors and applicable committee meetings.
+Our nominating and corporate governance committee may also consider such other factors as it may deem. from time to time, are in our and our stockholders' best interests.